perryf/switch-game-ratings/README.md

 - TODO...
   - try getting rid of `json-schema-to-ts` & `ts-algebra` in `package.json` (should be in package-lock as dependencies of other packages)
   - and adding `npm install --package-lock-only` first line of `commands:` in `amplify.yml`

+## To Deploy on Github Pages

+- npm run build locally
+- add relative paths to anything with "/assests"
+  - i.e. change "/assests/" to "./assests/"
+- need to figure out a way around this...